smartlook/smartlook.github.io/_docs/web/recording-information.md

 ---
 title: "Recording information"
 subtitle: "Get recording information such as URL."
+description: "Our API offers options to display even more information about your recordings."
 ---

-Our API offers options to display even more information about your recordings.

 ## Variables